ashander/ashander.github.io/content/etc/etc-funding.md

 Title: Funding
 Template: etc

+My postdoctoral research in the Shaffer lab at UCLA is funded by the US Fish and Wildlife Service.

 My Ph.D. support has included a two-year traineeship with the <a href="http://reach.ucdavis.edu/" >REACH IGERT</a>, as well as a